garbados/the-realms-behind-clj/doc/basics.md

 Actions encapsulate player activity, and represent the flow of time as well.
 There are several *phases* of action, during which actions represent more or less time:

 - Encounter: An action is about 3 seconds.
 A turn is about ten.
-- Exploration: An action is between one and three hours.
-There are about five exploration-phase actions of activity during a day.
+- Exploration: An action is between five and ten minutes.
+Dispels encounter effects.
-- Downtime: About a day's work.
-Includes wage labor, crafting, long-term research, etc.
+- Downtime: Between three and five hours of work.
+Includes wage labor, crafting, long-term research, etc..
+There are about three downtime actions in each day.
+Dispels exploration and encounter effects.

 ### Status Effects

 Players may encounter various status effects.
 They are roughly grouped by associated attribute:

 - Body, Hearts:
-    - Bleeding: At the beginning of your turn, take one damage (ignoring resists), and remove one stack of Bleeding.
+    - Bleeding: At the beginning of your turn, take one damage (ignoring resists), and remove one stack.
     - Crippled: Suffer -1 to Attack actions per stack.
 Remove one stack at the beginning of your turn.
     - Harried: Suffer -1 to Parry and Dodge per stack.
 Remove one stack at the beginning of your turn.
+    - Poisoned: At the beginning of your turn, take one shadow damage per stack (before resists), and remove one stack.
     - Sickened: Suffer -1 to Body and Luck defenses per stack.
 Remove one stack at the beginning of your turn.
-    - Necrotic: If you would heal, first remove that many stacks of Necrosis, and only heal any remainder.
-Remove one stack per Long Rest.
+    - Necrotic: If you would heal, first remove that many stacks, and only heal any remainder.
+Remove one stack per Long Rest, before healing.
 - Mind, Spades:
     - Berserk: You're on a rampage, and will attack anyone in sight!
 You make attacks with +1 Advantage and +1 success, when they succeed.
 Remove one stack at the beginning of your turn.
     - Enchanted: You cannot harm anyone willingly, and will peacefully remove yourself from combat.
 Remove one stack at the beginning of your turn.
     - Fogged: Suffer -1 to Mind and Spirit defenses per stack.
 Remove one stack at the beginning of your turn.
     - Taunted: Suffer -1 to checks against any target but they that taunted you, per stack.
 Remove one stack at the beginning of your turn.
 Remove all stacks when that target is downed.
     - Exposed / Warded: Suffer -1 / gain +1 Fire, Frost, Shadow, and Brilliant resist, per stack.
 Remove one stack at the beginning of your turn.
     - Dispelled: Suffer -1 to Sorcery and Theurgy checks per stack.
 Remove one stack at the beginning of your turn.
 - Spirit, Clubs:
-    - Burning: Take two damage (before resists) at the beginning of your turn, and remove one stack.
+    - Burning: Take two fire damage (before resists) at the beginning of your turn, and remove one stack.
 Lowering your temperature can remove stacks, such as by dunking yourself in water.
     - Frozen: As *Vulnerable* and *Slowed*.
     - Frightened: Suffer Bad Luck on all checks.
 For each check made, remove a stack of Frightened.
 Remove a stack at the beginning of your turn. *Characters that are frightened enough may just run away!*
     - Slowed / Hasted : Suffer -1 / gain +1 to Speed per stack.
 Remove one stack at the beginning of your turn.